mementoweb/mediawiki/README.md

 This extension has sensible defaults, but also allows the following settings to be added to LocalSettings.php in order to alter its behavior:

 * $wgMementoTimemapNumberOfMementos - (default is 500) allows the user to alter the number of Mementos included in a TimeMap served up by this extension (default is 500)

-* $wgMementoErrorPageType - has two values for the type of error page sent to the client:
-    * 'friendly' - (default) display Mediawiki-style error pages for error conditions along with a 200 OK status code returned to the client
-    * 'traditional' - display bare text error pages for error conditions along with the appropriate 400, 404, etc. status code returned to the client

 * $wgMementoExcludeNamespaces - is an array of Mediawiki Namespace IDs (e.g. the integer values for Talk, Template, etc.) to exclude from Mementofication (default is an array containing all namespaces other than Main); the list of Mediawiki Namespace IDs is at http://www.mediawiki.org/wiki/Manual:Namespace